yoDon/electron-python/electron-create-react-app-typescript-python/Readme.md

-cmd # Only needed if you're coding on Windows in VS Code or Powershell, as discussed above conda env create -f environment.yml conda activate electron-python-sample conda env list # make sure the electron-python-sample has a * in front indicating it is activated (under Powershell on Windows the activate command fails silently which is why you needed to run the conda commands in a cmd prompt)
+cmd # Only needed if you're coding on Windows in VS Code or Powershell, as discussed above conda env create -f environment.yml conda activate electron-python-sample conda env list
+# in the list, make sure the electron-python-sample has a * in front indicating it is activated
+# (under Powershell on Windows the activate command fails silently which is why you needed to run
+# the conda commands in a cmd prompt)

 # run the unpackaged python scripts from a dev build of electron
 npm run start # must be run in the same shell you just conda activated